Skip to content

 Plan Type Employer Risk Cost Stability Potential Savings

-Self-Funded Higher Variable Significant for healthy groups
+Self-Funded Higher (capped with stop-loss) Variable Strong potential for healthy/stable groups

 Compliance, Administration, and Enrollment Support